Denyyel914/React-Assessment/readme.md

-# Master Branch
+# Api-optional-integration Branch

 # Functionalities

-- Displays a list of hardcoded products (5 mock products).
+- Replaces hardcoded data with real data fetched from the Fake Store API.

-- Includes the following features:
+- Includes all features from the Master Branch:

   - Product List Screen: